MrElectrify/AssettoCorsaTools/README.md

 #### Member Functions:
 `FileManager(const std::string& fileName, const std::string& directory, Mode_t mode)` - Default constructor, throws ErrorCode on error.
 Assumes directory only includes the name of the directory, and no other part of the path

-`FileManager(const std::string& fileName, const std::string& directory, Mode_t mode Framework::ErorrCode& ec)` - Overload that does not throw, stores ErrorCode in ec on error.
+`FileManager(const std::string& fileName, const std::string& directory, Mode_t mode Framework::ErorrCode& ec) noexcept` - Overload that does not throw, stores ErrorCode in ec on error.
 Assumes directory only includes the name of the directory, and no other part of the path

-`File GetFile(const std::string& fileName)` - Gets a single file by name.
+`File GetFile(const std::string& fileName) const` - Gets a single file by name.
 Throws ErrorCode on error

-`File GetFile(const std::string& fileName, ErrorCode& ec)` - Gets a single file by name.
+`File GetFile(const std::string& fileName, ErrorCode& ec) const noexcept` - Gets a single file by name.
 Stores ErrorCode in ec on error

-`Vec_t GetFiles()` - Gets all files`
+`Vec_t GetFiles() const noexcept` - Gets all files`